CVertex/JHPopoverController/README.md

 ![Popover shown presented](http://f.cl.ly/items/1F083N1D1I2k0g3b2z1D/JHPopover_1.png)

 More screen shots found here:

 - http://cl.ly/FrTs
 - http://cl.ly/Fs1N
 - http://cl.ly/FrpF

 The controller interface works in a similar way to the default UIPopoverController.
 There are currently a few missing features to be added in the next set of releases.

-**You should use the controller interface instead of accessing the popover view directly.**

 <br />